Mehigh17/Ancheta/README.md

 # Swagger

 Swagger is a perfect tool for you to explore the API.
 Ancheta **must** run in development mode in order for Swagger to be available.
+Swagger is going to be available at `{host}/swagger`.

 To set Ancheta in development mode use `ASPNETCORE_ENVIRONMENT=Development`.